European Data Format

 Q18.
 Are there any standard texts for the EDF ascii fields?

+We constructed some standard texts.
+EDF import (reader/browser, analysis) software should abide to the official specs and not depend on these standard texts.
+However, if the software detects that the imported file does contain standard texts, it can automatically recognize labels and dimensions.
 Using standard texts is not required for EDF compatibility.
 However, they reduce the probability for errors and avoid the need for user input in some types of automatic analysis programs.
 Therefore, it is wise to use the standard texts wherever possible.

 Q19.
 Can EDF store hypnograms?